 31. Can I install an above ground pool on concrete?

 Yes, that is usually a very nice way to go.
 Hopefully your concrete is level.
 If not you will need to shim the low areas.
 Placing the pool on concrete will give you a nice smooth bottom and means you will never have to worry about vegetation growing thru your liner.
 There are two things I consider a must for this type of installation.
 The first is preformed pool cove.
 These are wedge shaped 4' lengths of Styrofoam.
 They cover the bottom rail of the pool around the outer edge.
 The second is some type of pool pad for the liner to rest on.
-Indoor outdoor carpeting works fine, or felt or the pool pad sold by some dealers.
+Indoor outdoor carpeting works fine, or carpet felt or the pool pad sold by some dealers.
 If the concrete is off level consider building a wood frame and filling it with dirt that can be leveled, then add some sand for the liner to rest on.

 33. Can I get something besides a plain blue liner for my vinyl pool?